All That Glitters (1936 film)

 All That Glitters is a 1936 British comedy crime film directed by Maclean Rogers and starring Jack Hobbs, Moira Lynd and Aubrey Mallalieu.
+It was written by Denison Clift.
 The film was made at Nettlefold Studios in Walton for distribution as a quota quickie by RKO.

+Preservation status

+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

 Premise

 A bank manager who has successfully bought into a lucrative gold mine manages to foil the plot of some confidence tricksters who plan to swindle him out of his investment.